-The chronograph push-pieces, as well as the setting crown look somewhat vintage, but are clearly easy to operate being large enough even for guys with thick fingers.
+The chronograph push-pieces, as well as the setting crown, look somewhat vintage but are easy to operate being large enough even for guys with thick fingers.

 This particular ref.
 674 7661 4434 model comes equipped with a black rubber strap, but I also hope that there will be a more elegant version on a black leather strap or a steel bracelet.
 It would be totally awesome.